-The organisation moves from London to a new head office in Haywards Health, West Sussex.
+The organisation moves from London to a new head office in Haywards Heath, West Sussex.
 The Queen attends the ceremony and officially opens the new building, named Commonwealth House.

 Children’s TV programme Blue Peter launches its ‘Sight Savers’ appeal, raising more than £2 million for eye care across Africa.
 The Royal Commonwealth Society for the Blind subsequently adopts the title Sightsavers.

 Sightsavers leads a consortium to set up the Global Trachoma Mapping Project (GTMP), which uses mobile phones to collect and transmit data about the spread of trachoma.
 The project was completed in 2015.